vmt/udis86/docs/manual/libudis86.rst

 .. c:function:: void ud_set_input_file(ud_t*, FILE* filep)

-    This function sets the input source for the library to a file pointed to by the passed FILE pointer.
-Note that the library does not perform any checks, assuming the file pointer to be properly initialized.
+    This function sets the input source to a file pointed to by a given standard library :code:`FILE` pointer.
+Note that libudis86 does not perform any checks, and assumes that the file pointer to be properly initialized and the file opened for reading.

 .. c:function:: void ud_set_input_hook(ud_t* ud_obj, int (*hook)())

     This function sets the input source for the library.
 To retrieve each byte in the stream, libudis86 calls back the function pointed to by hook.
-    The hook function, defined by the user code, must return a single byte of code each time it is called.
-To signal end-of-input, it must return the constant, UD_EOI.
+    The hook function, defined by the client, must return a single byte of input each time it is called.
+To signal end-of-input, it must return the constant - :code:`UD_EOI`.

 .. c:function:: void ud_input_skip(ud_t*, size_t n);